aunraza19/aunraza19/README.md

 ### 🛠️ Notable Projects

+- **Underwater Debris Detection & Analysis**
+  - Developed a Gradio web application for real-time underwater debris analysis using YOLOv8 computer vision models.
+  - Implemented object detection and tracking with ONNX and PyTorch, and a custom ByteTrack-based tracker to accurately count unique trash items in videos.
+  - Generated comprehensive outputs including annotated images/videos, statistical summaries, and data visualizations using Pandas, Matplotlib, and Gradio plots.

 - **⚖️ GenAI Legal Assistant**
   - Fine-tuned FLAN-T5-base on 18,949 legal documents, achieving 40% improvement in legal domain summarization.
   - Integrated BERT-based NER, PyPDF2, and custom tokenization for entity extraction from plain and scanned PDFs.